davidbramsay/pythonAudioMeasurements/README.md

 a = audioMeasure(np.array([1,1,1]),type="t",Fs=44100)
 ```

-###the accessible data in audioMeasure are:

-+ `audioMeasure.output` = an audioSample holding the measurement audio to be played out during measurement
+`audioMeasure.output` returns an audioSample holding the measurement audio to be played out during measurement
-+ `audioMeasure.input` = an array of audioSamples recordings from the last measurement, one for each channel
+`audioMeasure.input` returns an array of audioSamples recordings from the last measurement, one for each channel
-+ `audioMeasure.tf` = an array of transfer function measurements, for each channel of last measurement
+`audioMeasure.tf` returns an array of transfer function measurements, for each channel of last measurement
-+ `audioMeasure.outInfo` is a dictionary with several useful pieces of stored information
+`audioMeasure.outInfo` returns a dictionary with several useful pieces of stored information
     (like number of repetitions of for test audio, test audio type, etc)
-+ `audioMeasure.fs` = sampling rate
+`audioMeasure.fs` returns the sampling rate

 ###available class methods are: